 Because our need for human contact is biologically determined, we are, from the start, social creatures.
 This propensity to congregate is a powerful therapeutic tool.
 Formal therapy groups can be a compelling source of persuasion, stabilization, and support.
 Groups organized around therapeutic goals can enrich members with insight and guidance; and during times of crisis, groups can comfort and guide people who otherwise might be unhappy or lost.
-In the hands of a skilled, well-trained group leader, the potential curative forces inherent in a group can be harnessed and directed to foster healthy attachments, provide positive peer support and pressure to abstain from substances of abuse.
+In the hands of a skilled, well-trained group leader, the potential curative forces inherent in a group can be harnessed and directed to foster healthy attachments, provide positive peer reinforcement, act as a forum for selfexpression, and teach new social skills.
+In short, group therapy can provide a wide range of therapeutic services, comparable in efficacy to those delivered in individual therapy.
+In some cases, group therapy can be more beneficial than individual therapy (Scheidlinger 2000; Toseland and Siporin 1986).